Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 In the healing nature that blends in with the nature of Momijiya Valley, you can sometimes see deer on a walk.

-kotoh Tsuki no Yu (large bath + open-air bath)
+koinotsuki no yu (large bathhouse + open-air bath)

 Hinodeyu(Large bathhouse)